erdosn/dsc-v2-mod1-final-project-data-science/README.md

     [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.
     [2] The condition number is large, 7.87e+05.
 This might indicate that there are strong multicollinearity or other numerical problems.

-    /Users/rcarrasco/anaconda3/lib/python3.7/site-packages/numpy/core/fromnumeric.py:2389: FutureWarning: Method .ptp is deprecated and will be removed in a future version.
-Use numpy.ptp instead. return ptp(axis=axis, out=out, **kwargs)

 ### Experiment 2 Summary